 Applications are scored using the assessment criteria and scoring criteria detailed in the Application Guidelines (Appendix 2).
 You are strongly encouraged to carefully read the guidelines before completing your application.
-For reference you can download the 2016 Application Guidelines and other supporting documents here – please note that these are subject to change in 2017.
+Click here to download the 2017 Application Guidelines and other supporting documents.

 All projects will be informed of whether they have been successful or unsuccessful within 8 weeks of the application deadline.

 Your project will only receive the amount of grant funding awarded to it in the Cycling Grants London award letter.
 The award letter will specify the amount of Cycling Grants London funding your project will receive for Year 1, Year 2 and Year 3.
 This will most likely coincide with the amount you requested in your application form, although some adjustments and changes may be made.
 Cycling Grants London will not release, under any circumstances, any additional funding to cover your project activity and delivery, or the running costs of your organisation.
 For this reason, it is really important that you plan the costs of your project carefully.
 You should include any costs in the budget breakdown section or secure other funds (such as other grant funding or your organisation’s reserves) to cover any additional costs that are not included in the budget breakdown.